matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 <h2>Catalogue and inventory</h2>
 Time-based media works require more complex cataloguing than traditional works of art.
 Some collecting institutions create separate databases for the additional metadata associated with these works.
 Decisions about what information to catalogue and how to catalogue it must be made carefully, following discussion among registration, curatorial, collections management, and conservation staff, and information systems staff.

-Useful website for moving image archive cataloguing: IMAP Cataloguing Project
+A useful website for moving image archive cataloguing: <a href "http://www.imappreserve.org/cat_proj/">IMAP Cataloguing Project</a>

 Assign accession number/establish basic record in collections database
 </div>

 <div markdown="1">
 <h2 class="title"></h2>
-<h2>1.
-Catalogue artwork</h2>
+<h2>Catalogue artwork</h2>
 Enter detailed information about the artwork gathered during the acquisition process into collections database, minimally including:

 * Artist, title, creation date, display dimensions